HTTP Toolbox for Debugging HTTP Traffic

 5. HTTP Sniffers (Driver-Based Capture)

-Unlike proxies, an HTTP sniffer operates at the network driver level, hooking into the operating system's networking stack below the application layer.
-It captures HTTP traffic from every process — browsers, desktop apps, background services, localhost connections — without proxy configuration or per-application setup.
+Unlike proxies, an HTTP sniffer operates at the network driver level, capturing HTTP traffic from every process - browsers, desktop apps, background services, localhost connections - without proxy configuration.

-HTTP Debugger is a Windows-based HTTP sniffer built on this architecture.
-It captures traffic system-wide from any process, including non-proxy-aware applications and programs that were already running before the tool launched.
-Built-in viewers display headers, JSON/XML trees, HTML with syntax highlighting, cookies, URL parameters, and POST data in real time.
+is a Windows-based HTTP sniffer that captures traffic system-wide from any process, including non-proxy-aware applications.
+Built-in viewers display headers, JSON/XML trees, cookies, URL parameters, and POST data in real time.

 6. Online HTTP Tools

 Web-based services like RequestBin, Webhook.site, and httpbin.org require zero installation.
-RequestBin and Webhook.site create temporary endpoints that log incoming requests — useful for testing webhooks and OAuth callbacks. httpbin.org returns predictable responses for any HTTP method, header, or status code, making it a fixture in automated test suites.
+RequestBin and Webhook.site create temporary endpoints that log incoming requests - useful for testing webhooks and OAuth callbacks.
 The trade-off: online tools cannot inspect local traffic, decrypt HTTPS, or modify requests in transit.

 HTTP Tool Comparison by Category